 Your favorite pie crust recipe for a double crust pie.

 2 and 2/3 pounds Gala apples or 8 cups peeled, cored apples cut in 1/2 inch thick slices

 2/3 cup apple cider, divided

 3 tablespoons cornstarch

 2 tablespoons unsalted butter

-In a large stockpot add sliced apples, lemon juice and all but 2 tablespoons of the apple cider.
-Mix the remaining 2 tablespoons apple cider with 3 tablespoons cornstarch in a very small bowl and set aside.
-Stir the sugar, cinnamon, salt, and apple pie spice together.
-Add sugar mixture to the apple mixture stirring well to coat all the apples.
-Set heat to high and bring apples to a boil.
-Add cornstarch mixture and stir until juices thicken and becomes clear.
+In a large stockpot add sliced apples, lemon juice and zest.
+Add all but 2 tablespoons of the apple cider.
+Mix remaining 2 tablespoons apple cider with 3 tablespoons cornstarch in a very small bowl and set aside.
+In another bowl, stir sugar, cinnamon, salt, and apple pie spice together.
+Add sugar mixture to apple mixture stirring well to coat all apples.
+Set heat to high and bring to a boil.
+Add cornstarch mixture and stir until juices thicken and become clear.
 This should take 3 to 5 minutes.
-The apples will finish cooking in the oven.
+The apples will finish cooking while they bake in the oven.
 Remove from heat and cool.

 Preheat oven to 425ºF.
 Place bottom crust in pie pan.
 Add cooled apples.
 Dot apples with 2 tablespoons butter.
 Put second crust on top of apples and flute the bottom and top crust edges together.
 Brush 2 tablespoons whipping cream on top crust.
 Sprinkle liberally with cinnamon sugar.
 Cut 3 vents in top of pie.

 Place pie on a baking sheet lined with foil.
-Bake 425ºF for 20 minutes.
+Bake at 425ºF for 20 minutes.
 Cover pie with foil then reduce heat to 375ºF.
-Bake another 30 to 35 minutes or until the juices are bubbling.
+Bake another 30 to 35 minutes or until all juices are bubbling.
 Remove foil from top of pie and cool on a wire rack for 3 to 4 hours to let pie set before cutting.
-Enjoy Friends!
+Enjoy, Friends!